Cassie Uhl, Rituals, Samhain, Witchcraft Cassie Uhl Cassie Uhl, Rituals, Samhain, Witchcraft Cassie Uhl

 9. Say a prayer or invocation: When your cleansing and blessing is complete, and your altar is set up.
 Grant yourself a few quiet moments at your altar to reflect on this experience.
 Offer a prayer to ancestors that have gone before you, an invocation to a deity that is important to you, or both.

 Sleep soundly and perform your intuitive work confidently during this season, knowing that your house has been cleansed, blessed, and protected.
-Find more rituals for Samhain here and meditations for the Wheel of the Year here.
+Find meditations for the Wheel of the Year here.

 Read More